 The Manchester Food and Drink Festival Awards (MFDF) are an annual staple in the gastronomic calendar, highlighting the best food and drink establishments across Greater Manchester.
-This year’s shortlist has now been revealed, and the categories are jam packed with the region’s stand out food and drink business and individuals who have brought so much to the industry during the past 12 months.
+This year’s winners have now been revealed, and the categories are jam packed with the region’s stand out food and drink business and individuals who have brought so much to the industry during the past 12 months.

-The Awards are the most prestigious in the North West and celebrate the region’s outstanding hospitality talent, with winners to be revealed at the MFDF Gala Dinner at New Century on 29 January 2024.
+The Awards are the most prestigious in the North West and celebrate the region’s outstanding hospitality talent, with winners having been revealed at the MFDF Gala Dinner at New Century on Monday (29 January).

-There are 114 exceptional venues, traders, places and people nominated across 18 categories celebrating another phenomenal year for Greater Manchester’s hospitality industry as the sector continues to go from strength to strength.
+There were 114 exceptional venues, traders, places and people nominated across 18 categories celebrating another phenomenal year for Greater Manchester’s hospitality industry as the sector continues to go from strength to strength.

-The shortlisted nominations have been compiled by the MFDF Judging Panel, taking into account award submissions from the hospitality industry.
+The the winners were picked from the shortlisted nominations, compiled by the MFDF Judging Panel, taking into account award submissions from the hospitality industry.
 The panel is made up of the region’s leading food and drink critics, writers, and experts.
 The awards are now open to public vote on the MFDF website.

-Check out all of the shortlisted venues for the Manchester Food & Drink Festival Awards.
+Check out all of the winners of the Manchester Food & Drink Festival Awards.

 Lily’s Indian Vegetarian Cuisine